 The challenge in age discrimination claims is not to prove that someone was fired or denied a job under suspicious circumstances, but rather that age or years of experience played a defining role in the employer’s decision.

 Our law firm strives to protect older workers from age-based discrimination or harassment in the workplace.
 With our understanding of age discrimination law, we act as mediators as well as litigate to recover losses due to workplace unfairness.
 In many areas of industry, even those not traditionally known for an age bias, instances are beginning to occur where job assessments, promotions, raises, and other metrics are being driven by an employee’s age and not his/her performance.
 Reverse this disturbing trend by discussing your age discrimination case with our lawyers.

 The ADEA stands for the Age Discrimination in Employment Act.
 It is a federal law that governs age discrimination.
 Enacted in 1967, the ADEA promotes the employment of older workers based on abilities and skills rather than age.
 It also prevents age discrimination in the workplace, plus helps solve the problems that arise with an aging workforce.

-The Age Discrimination in Employment Act of 1967 (ADEA) protects those 40 years of age or older from age discrimination in New York City, New Jersey, and Philadelphia.
+The Age Discrimination in Employment Act of 1967 (ADEA) protects those 40 years of age or older from age discrimination.
 Under the ADEA, it is unlawful to discriminate against job applicants or employees because of their age.

 This encompasses any condition or privilege of employment including all forms of compensation and benefits.
-An age discrimination lawyer in New York City, New Jersey or Philadelphia can advise you of the applicable laws.
+An age discrimination lawyer can advise you of the applicable laws.

 If employees work for state or federal governments or employers with 20 or more workers, ADEA protects them from age discrimination.
 ADEA applies to employment agencies and labor organizations as well.